 PRE-HEALTH STUDIES MEDICAL PRE-MEDICINE ADVISING SHEET This sheet is designed to give a typical pre-medical student a general understanding of the minimum course work generally required for MCAT preparation and as required for acceptance to medical schools.
 This document may not be equally suitable for all students and should be used solely as an initial guide since specific pre-requisite course requirements vary between medical schools.
 This variation can include how these schools view credit awarded for AP/IB credit and courses taken online, as well as the types of courses and number of credit hours required in each subject.
 Therefore, students are responsible for checking the specific admission prerequisites for each medical school to which they apply.
-Typical minimal preparation for medical school requirements and MCAT examination: The following courses can be taken at any point before the MCAT exam: Psychological Inquiry (SW 250-PS) Understanding Society (SW 200-SO) Physics with lab (PH 107 and PH 108) Elementary Statistics (MA162) and/or college-level math The following courses can be taken any time before Biochemistry I: Biological sciences with lab (BI 210 and BI220) The following courses are in sequence according to pre-requisite order: General chemistry with lab (CH 105 and CH 106, or CH 107) Organic chemistry with lab (CH 351 and CH 352) Biochemistry I (CH362) and Biochemistry II (CH462), or Introduction to Biochemistry (CH361) - Students should check with their medical schools of interest to determine the mixture of statistics and mathematics courses required for admission. - Completion of both Bl210 and Bl220 is required before taking Biochemistry 1 (CH362).
-While Introduction to Biochemistry has no biology pre-requisite courses, two terms of biology with lab are a minimum for MCAT preparation and medical school application.
-For the best MCAT and application preparation, pre-med students should plan to take both Biochemistry 1 and 2 (CH362 and CH462).
-However, if a student is interested in taking only one semester of biochemistry, Introduction to Biochemistry (CH361) is more appropriate as some medical programs do not consider one course of a two course sequence as providing appropriate coverage.
-In addition to the typically required courses, we recommend taking as many of the following as possible: Upper level (≥300 level) biology courses Upper level (≥300 level) chemistry courses Additional Psychology or Sociology Physiology, Immunology, Vertebrate Anatomy or Human Anatomy and Physiology Research:
+Typical minimal preparation for medical school requirements and MCAT examination: The following courses can be taken any time before Biochemistry I: Biological sciences with lab (BI 210 and BI220) The following courses are in sequence according to pre-requisite order: General chemistry with lab (CH 105 and CH 106, or CH 107) Organic chemistry with lab (CH 351 and CH 352) Biochemistry I (CH362) and Biochemistry II (CH462) Additional courses to be taken at any point before the MCAT exam: Psychological Inquiry (SW 250-PS) Understanding Society (SW 200-SO) Physics with lab (PH 107 and PH 108) Elementary Statistics (MA162) and/or college-level math Physiology (BI411) Completion of both BI210 and BI220 is required before taking Biochemistry 1 (CH362).
+Most medical schools only require one semester of biochemistry, but for the best MCAT and application preparation, pre-med students should plan to take both Biochemistry 1 and 2 (CH362 and CH462).
+However, if a student is interested in taking only one semester of biochemistry, CH362 is the course to enroll in.
+Introduction to Biochemistry (CH361) is does not provide adequate preparation for the MCAT and lacks the depth necessary for medical school preparation.
+While not a strict requirement for the MCAT (although it may be beneficial), it is typically required as a prerequisite for medical schools.
+Most medical schools will accept Research Methods/Statistics (PS210) or Biostatistics (BI250) in place of MA162.
+Students should check with their medical schools of interest to determine the mixture of statistics and mathematics courses are required for admission.
+Not a requirement for medical schools, although this course or Human Anatomy and Physiology 1 & 2 (BSHS 334 and 335) does cover material represented on a portion of the MCAT and may be beneficial In addition to the typically required courses, we recommend taking as many of the following as possible: Upper level (≥300 level) biology courses, highly recommending Immunology (BI220 is the only prerequisite) Upper level (≥300 level) chemistry courses Additional Psychology or Sociology Research:

 While medical schools do not list research experiences as required, 85-90% of applicants accepted to medical schools have some research experience.
 Therefore to be well-qualified candidates, students should engage in research activities.
-Generally, the first place to look for these activities is within the academic department that houses the student's major.
+Generally, the first place to look for these activities is within the department that houses the student's major.
 Pre-professional advising: